cloudify-incubator/cloudify-utilities-plugin/cloudify_terminal/README.md

 # Cloudify Utilities: Terminal

 Terminal plugin provide support run command one by one and save result from executions each command to runtime properties.
+Plugin is supposed to use with hardware devices with limited ssh support and IoT devices.
+For machines with full ssh implementation - consider to use fabric plugin.

 Plugin have support:
 * communication by ssh connection